ohall/ohall-hugo/content/post/oneops.md

 ![](https://raw.githubusercontent.com/oneops/oneops.github.io/master/assets/local/images/design-graph.png)

 ## Transition:
 In the transition phase you will: Configure environments.
-(PROD, STAGE, QA, etc.) Determine which clouds our platforms will be deployed on in those environments.
+(PROD, STAGE, QA, etc.) Determine which clouds your platforms will be deployed on in those environments.
 Set environment specific configurations.
 It is also in the transition phase that you deploy your platforms.

 When you create an environment you'll "Pull" your design into it in order to set all the configurations for that environment.
 In the Transition tab in the GUI you'll see the same fields as in Design, pre-populated with the values set in the Design.
 However you can change any of those values and that change will be reflected in this environment.
 This change will be overwritten next time you pull a design change UNLESS you LOCK the field.